 “There aren’t a lot of places like us in Ringwood,” says Jacob.

 “We were just finding our feet with Budgie Bar.
-So to have it come to a slamming halt at the start of this year was a bit tough.”
+So to have it come to a slamming halt at the start of last year was tough.”

 As lockdown hit, Budgie Bar made a quick pivot to selling takeaway cocktails.
 Jacob says the move was originally intended to be temporary, but roaring success on home shores and even internationally cemented takeaway cocktails as a permanent part of the business.